 The One Happy Camper (OHC) Incentive Grant is an award of up to $1,000 to children in the Charleston area who are attending an eligible residential Jewish camp or teen program for 12 days or more ($700 for a stay of 12-18 days, $1,000 for 19 days or more).
 A child who attended only an introductory shorter-stay program less than the minimum number of days in a previous summer is still eligible for the grant!
 Check out Frequently Asked Questions about OHC below.

-The specific financial resources available to you will depend on numerous factors and differ by program attended.
-If you would like guidance on navigating the options, please contact Sara Chesley at firstname.lastname@example.org or call 843-614-6491 for free and confidential assistance.
+The specific financial resources availabe will depend on numerous factors and differ by program attended.
+If you would like guidance on navigating the options, contact Sara Chesley, Director of Charleston Jewish Family Services at email@example.com or 843-614-6491 for free and confidential assistance.

 While we recognize the need for providing scholarships (needs-based financial assistance) to send children to good quality Jewish residential camps, this program is different.
 The grant initiative is a strategy to provide a monetary incentive for families to consider sending their children to Jewish residential camps.
 It is not needs-based and in fact we discourage using the grant as a scholarship because it is only available once per child.
 Please see our notes on other financial resources or contact Sara Chesley at Saras@jewishcharleston.org regarding needs-based resources.

 1. One Happy Camper Incentive Grants are available for a Jewish child attending an eligible Jewish overnight summer camp or teen program in North America for the first time for 12 days or more.
 (A child who attended only an introductory short-stay program of less than 12 days in a previous summer is still eligible for the grant!)